 * Elevations are indicative only and are not to scale.
 Walkers should contact individual walk companies to better understand the terrain and difficulty of each walk.

-- Day Two Exploring the Bay of Fires Coastline Walk along ridgelines of sand-dunes, look out across the heathlands, and lunch at the coves sheltered behind the dunes near Eddystone Point Lighthouse.
+- Day Two Explore the Bay of Fires coastline Walk along ridgelines of sand-dunes, look out across the heathlands, and lunch at the coves sheltered behind the dunes near Eddystone Point Lighthouse.
 Sleep soundly at the Bay of Fires Lodge.
+Approx 14km and 7 hours walking

-- Day Three Kayaking and enjoying the area Kayak down the Ansons River and experience the diverse ecology of the river, cross the bird-rich waters of Ansons Bay, and walk over the dunes of Abbotsbury Peninsula.
+- Day Three Kayaking and hiking Kayak down the Ansons River and experience the diverse ecology of the river, cross the bird-rich waters of Ansons Bay, before enjoying lunch and walking over the dunes of Abbotsbury Peninsula.
+Book in for either a massage in the spa or a soak in the private outdoor bath with views down the coastline.
+Or grab a snorkel or fishing rod and enjoy some time relaxing in this beautiful part of the world.
+Approx 6km walking, plus kayaking over 6 hours.

-- Day Four Return to Launceston rejuvenated Walk through eucalypt forests and coastal heathen before returning to Launceston.
+- Day Four Return to Launceston Walk through eucalypt forests and coastal heathland before returning to Launceston rejuvenated.
+Approx 4km and 1 hour walking.